How we use your information

 When you request a housing repair we will collect your personal information (name, address and contact details) along with the type of repair requested.
 We will verify your name and address by cross-referencing it with our systems.

-Once a record of the requested repair has been made it will be stored in our management system and passed on to the relevant trades, which may include third party contractors, to allow them to undertake the repair.
+Once a record of the requested repair has been made it will be stored in our management system and used by the relevant trades, including third party contractors.
+Third party contractors will use the personal information provided to them to undertake repairs and to fulfil their contractual obligations to the Council.

 Your personal information will be shared with our invoicing department where this is required.